 People always ask: “Is there any relation between the factors in my data?”
-If you look at the data, a table or a spreadsheet it can be hard to see connections and say how strong they are.
+If you look at the data, a table, or a spreadsheet it can be hard to see connections and say how strong they are.
 That is where the relation map comes in handy.
 All the columns are shown on the map, and all the relations are visible at the same time.
-Not only is the strong and positive shown, but the weak and negative relations are also shown.
+Not only is the strong and positive shown, but the weak and negative relations are pictured as well.

 Let’s have a closer look at the map.
 Each small bubble represents one of your columns with the original icon (remember, you can change this icon on the Smart Data View site by clicking on the icon, or in the Settings menu under the three dots at the top of the column).
 Some bubbles are closer to each other, and they form a small group that represents the strength of their relationship.